Super Bowl 54 Preview

 The Patriots took that victory 17 years ago and built perhaps the greatest professional sports dynasty the world has ever seen, while the Rams franchise needed 17 years just to earn a rematch.

-If the Rams want to defeat the Patriots, the team, now based in Los Angeles, must pause a moment from writing their next chapter and learn from history—or else their young talent will be surely be doomed to repeat it.
+If the Rams want to defeat the Patriots, the team, now based in Los Angeles, must pause a moment from writing their next chapter and learn from history—or else their young talent will surely be doomed to repeat it.

 Super Bowl 52 Recap